What Do People Have To Say About Cryo Cure’s Live Resin Flower?

 “It’s like a really smooth bong rip but better,” Gilmore said.
 “It’s crazy smooth, actually, Cryo Cure makes delicious smooth-hitting weed.”

-Live Resin Flower boasts unmatched potency
+Live Cured Flower boasts unmatched potency

 The potency of terpenes and cannabinoids in cannabis plays a massive role in the resulting consumption experience.
 With traditional drying and curing, it’s inevitable that the cannabinoid and terpene content will degrade — the clock starts ticking the moment the flower is harvested.
-Not so with Live Resin Flower!
+Not so with Live Cured Flower!
 Thanks to the process patented by Cryo Cure, drying and curing time is cut to as little as 11 hours, all while stabilizing the plant’s resin content.
-As a result, Live Resin Flower has little to no cannabinoid and terpene degradation.
+As a result, Live Cured Flower has little to no cannabinoid and terpene degradation.

 Reviewers like Adam Scott Green found Cryo Cure’s potency especially notable.